michael2012z/BitBible/markdown/Etheridge/files/Rev.md

 3. Blessed is he who readeth, and they who hear the words of this prophecy, and keep those which are written therein; for the time hath approached.

-4. Juhanon to the seven churches which are in Asia: grace to you and peace from him who is, and who was, and who cometh;D'othe. from the seven Spirits who are before his throne;
+4. Juhanon to the seven churches which are in Asia: grace to you and peace from him who is, and who was, and who cometh;

-5. and from Jeshu Meshiha who is the faithful Witness, the First-born of the dead, and Head of the kings of the earth, who hath loved us, and releasedSharo, solvit. us from our sins by his blood,
+5. and from Jeshu Meshiha who is the faithful Witness, the First-born of the dead, and Head of the kings of the earth, who hath loved us, and released

-6. and hath made us a priestly kingdomMalkutho koknoitho, regnum sacerdotale. unto Aloha and his Father; to whom be glory and dominion for ever and ever.
-Amen.
+6. and hath made us a priestly kingdom

-7. Behold, he cometh with clouds, and all eyes shall see him, and they also who transfixedDadaqruhi. him; and for him shall mourn all the tribes of the earth.
-Yes, Amen!
+7. Behold, he cometh with clouds, and all eyes shall see him, and they also who transfixed

-8. I am Olaph and Thau, saith Aloha the Lord, who is, and who was, and who cometh, the Omnipotent.Lit.
-Achid kul, The holder or upholder of all.
-So throughout.
+8. I am Olaph and Thau, saith Aloha the Lord, who is, and who was, and who cometh, the Omnipotent.

 9. I, Juhanon your brother, and your fellow-sharer in the affliction, and in the patience, which are in Jeshu Meshiha, was in the island which is called Pathamon, for the word of Aloha and for the testimony of Jeshu Meshiha.

-10. I was in the Spirit on the Lord's day;Yaumo moronoio. and I heard behind me a great voice as a trumpet, saying,
+10. I was in the Spirit on the Lord's day;

-11. What thou seest, write in a book; and send to the seven churches, at Ephesos, and at Smurna, and at Pergamos, and at Thiatira, and at Sardis, and at Philidaphia,Thus spelt in the Syriac copies. and at Laodikia.
+11. What thou seest, write in a book; and send to the seven churches, at Ephesos, and at Smurna, and at Pergamos, and at Thiatira, and at Sardis, and at Philidaphia,

 12. And I turned to see the voice that spake with me; and being turned, I saw seven candlesticks of gold.